Is Sports Betting Legal in Missouri? Yes, Live Since December 2025

 The Amendment 2 story: legal betting by a few hundred votes

 Missouri watched every neighbor legalize first.
 Kansas launched in 2022, and Chiefs fans on the Missouri side of the metro spent three NFL seasons driving across State Line Road to place a legal bet.
+Missouri is now on the other side of that trade: Nebraska, which still has no betting app at all, is running a November 2026 ballot campaign built on exactly this argument, that its residents are handing the tax revenue to states like this one.
 The legislature tried and failed repeatedly; sports betting bills kept dying in the state Senate over unrelated gambling disputes.

 So Missouri’s professional teams took it to the voters.
 A coalition led by the Cardinals, Chiefs, Royals, and Blues bankrolled the Amendment 2 campaign for November 2024, and it squeaked through by the thinnest margin imaginable: